 As a part of a contract with Idemia, Cortier, Debant, Dreier, Turuani and Yang are designing a novel electronic voting system, tailored to the voting context envisioned by Idemia.
 The system is made for on-site elections, with the use of smart cards.
 However, the goal is that the trust should not be placed in one single part of the system, hence smart cards can not be trusted.
 One originality of the approach is the possibility to re-use existing techniques, in conjunction with the use of smart-cards and paper ballots.
 The designed protocol is meant to achieve vote secrecy, coercion resistance, and cast as intended.
 Coercion resistance is eased by the fact that voters enter a physical voting booth.
 Cast-as-intended was more difficult to achieve since Idemia aimed at two strong guarantees: all cast ballots should be audited by voters (this is not an option left to the choice of the voter) and whenever the system attempts to cheat, its misbehavior can be proved to a third party, possibly yielding to a punishment of the system.
-The proposed protocol has been proved secure with the ProVerif tool using some of its new features as explained in Section 7.1.2.
-A challenge was to cover three families of properties (vote secrecy, verifiability, and accountability) under various corruption scenarios, in a unified way.
+The proposed protocol has been proved secure with the tool ProVerif and using some of its new features as explained in Section 7.1.2.
+A proof of concept has been realized and experimented by Idemia.
+A potential publication of our results is under discussion with Idemia.

 7.3 Online Social Networks

 Participants: Bizhan Alipour, Noreddine Belhadj-Cheikh, Abdessamad Imine, Michaël Rusinowitch.